jnwatson/py-lmdb/docs/index.rst

 * Ordered-map interface (keys are always sorted)
 * Reader/writer transactions: readers don't block writers and writers don't block readers.
 Each environment supports one concurrent write transaction.
-* Read transactions are extremely cheap: under 400 nanoseconds on CPython.
+* Read transactions are extremely cheap.
 * Environments may be opened by multiple processes on the same host, making it ideal for working around Python's `GIL
   <http://wiki.python.org/moin/GlobalInterpreterLock>`_.